GenomicsAotearoa/methods-and-musings/genome-assembly_ont/Gillenia/README.md

 ## Background

-Gillenia genome size is around 330Mb and initial scaffolds were produced from 10x chromium reads.
+Gillenia genome size is around 330Mb and initial scaffolds were produced from 10x chromium reads using Supernova.
 Nanopore reads including MiNION and Promethon reads were then generated for improving scaffolds.
 Long reads (> 30 bases) were chosen for post-scaffolding using nanopore reads.